-JOBSPLUS must be informed of all terminations in Malta.
+JOBSPLUS must be informed of all terminations.
 In the case of expatriates, the Inland Revenue Department must be informed that the employee is leaving.

 All termination documents and final salary payments must be made to the employee on the last day of employment.